UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Related Works

 \section{Related Works}

 \textbf{Protein Representation Learning}.
 Protein representation learning aims to effectively capture and represent the structural and functional features of proteins for downstream tasks.
-Inspired by large language models, recent years have seen the emergence of sequence-based pre-trained models such as ESM~\cite{brandes2022proteinbert}, and ProtTrans~\cite{elnaggar2021prottrans}.
-In terms of methods that utilize structural information, geometric graph neural networks~\cite{jing2020learning, satorras2021n, zhang2022protein} and transformers with structural constraints~\cite{ying2021transformers, TransformerM} have become the widely-used architectures.
-The pretraining on structural information also facilitate the performance on downstream tasks.
-Accurate prediction of enzyme-catalyzed reactions requires better modeling of enzymes.
-ClipZyme\cite{ClipZyme} uses EGNN~\cite{satorras2021n} to represent protein graphs and utilizes ESM-2 embeddings to initialize node representations.
-ReactZyme~\cite{ReactZyme}, similar to ClipZyme, additionally employs a structure-based protein language model~\cite{su2023saprot}.
-Although these methods combine structural and contextual features to represent enzymes, they do not incorporate the enzyme’s energy landscape and active-site knowledge, which are crucial for understanding the enzyme’s function and properties.
+Inspired by large language models, recent years have seen the emergence of sequence-based pre-trained models such as ESM~\cite{brandes2022proteinbert} and ProtTrans~\cite{elnaggar2021prottrans}.
+In terms of methods that utilize structural information, geometric graph neural networks~\cite{jing2020learning, satorras2021n, zhang2022protein, xu2025dualequinet, xu2024beyond} and transformers with structural constraints~\cite{ying2021transformers, TransformerM, xu2025harmony} have become widely used architectures.
+These approaches show that structural pretraining can significantly benefit downstream performance.

+Beyond individual model designs, systematic benchmarks have begun to evaluate how different pretraining paradigms transfer to real-world applications.
+In particular, \textbf{Protap}~\cite{protap} establishes a comprehensive benchmark that jointly compares backbone architectures, pretraining objectives, and domain-specific models across both general and specialized protein tasks.
+It covers five representative applications—including enzyme-catalyzed cleavage site prediction and PROTAC-mediated degradation—and provides unified data splits, evaluation protocols, and analysis of how structural inductive biases interact with pretraining scale.
+Within this framework, UniZyme is integrated as the representative enzyme–substrate model, demonstrating how incorporating biochemical priors such as energy frustration and active-site cues can complement large-scale foundation encoders.